-As part of a management reorganization under new CEO Stefan Jacoby, Steven Armstrong will vacate his position as chief operating officer of Volvo Cars and will return to Ford of Europe.
+As part of management reorganization under new Volvo Cars Chief Executive Officer Stefan Jacoby, Steven Armstrong will vacate his position as chief operating officer of the company and will return to Ford of Europe.

-Freeman Shen has also been named as the head of Volvo’s Chinese operations.
-Shen had been the adviser to Li Shufu, chairman of Zhejiang Geely Holding Group Co., which purchased Volvo from Ford last September.
+Freeman Shen has also been named as the head of the Swedish carmaker’s operations in China.
+Shen had been the adviser to Li Shufu, chairman of Zhejiang Geely Holding Group Co., which purchased Volvo from Ford.